dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       - The Glow settings control an additional element, which renders a diffuse atmospheric glow around the planet.
 The brightness depends on how much of the lit side is facing the camera, and is scaled with the setting Space Glow Brightness in the Space Layer category.

       The space layer draws these additional planets into the sky material using the dbuffer.
-So Dbuffer Decals should be enabled in your project, and need to be supported by the platform, for these planets/moons to be rendered.
+So Dbuffer Decals should be enabled in your project (or Mobile DBuffer Decals for the mobile renderer), and need to be supported by the platform, for these planets/moons to be rendered.

+      Also in the Space Layer category, you'll find an option to enable a layer of Nebula, rendered into the sky material the same way as the planets/moons.
+This nebula effect is noise based, and has parameters exposed to adjust its noise settings, colors, and intensity.

 -----
 ADDITIONAL FEATURES